How the past improves the present

 In Thomas Pynchon’s Gravity’s Rainbow, the character Kurt Mondaugen elaborates on a concept he names “temporal bandwidth”.
 He explains that this is “the width of your present, your now ...
 The more you dwell in the past and in the future, the thicker your bandwidth, the more solid your persona.
 But the narrower your sense of Now, the more tenuous you are.”
 I can’t help but picture this bandwidth as the image evoked by T S Eliot of one’s shadow, which is “striding behind you” at morning and “rising to meet you” in the evening.
 The longer my shadow is, cast backwards across centuries and forwards as potential in the future, the more solid I feel against the intense light of history shining on our present moment.

 It’s interesting that Pynchon opted for the word persona rather than, as intended according to a straightforward reading of the quoted line in context, identity.
-It is easy to see that a grounding in history, understanding what led you to where you are and having some notion of where you are going, will provide a more solid sense of self within a person.
+It is easy to see that a grounding in history, an understanding of what led you to where you are and some notion of where you are going, will provide a more solid sense of self within a person.
 Think of people as works of narrative, as we weave a story about who we are; if we forget earlier chapters, we have less grip on the present scene, the tale loses meaning, and each subsequent page (with each previous page forgotten) becomes a cause for indifferent shrugs at what is happening now.
 That is how temporal bandwidth relates to identity, but persona is something else.

 In Jungian psychology, the persona is the self that is perceived by others.
 When we wear a suit to work, a dress choice intended to signal professionalism, the people we interact with are addressing the suit.
 That is a persona.
 So how could it be that this widening sense of past and future affects how we are seen by others?
 I think it is that to be seen as a knowledgeable person grounded in history and well acquainted with culture – while certainly a pose one can strike for mere effect or social status – is to be a bringer of those things into the public sphere.
 People who view life as a great work of literature onto which all other literature and art can be brought to bear remind us daily that there need not be a compartmentalisation between “real life” and intellectual pursuits, between popular and highbrow, between the mundane and the transcendent.
 A wide temporal bandwidth is not only a boon to the self, it is a benefit to those around you.

 There is a counterpoint to temporal bandwidth.
 The title of a work of unorthodox biography by Clive James gives us the term “cultural amnesia”.
-James’ book is an introduction of sorts to those who shaped the twentieth century, a project that rings the bell of remembrance, hoping to carry on its echo the conversation of which the twentieth century and its players were merely one part.
+James’ book is an introduction of sorts to those who shaped the twentieth century, a project that rings the bell of remembrance, hoping to carry within its echo the conversation of which the twentieth century and its players were involved.
 To fail to hear that echo or, unimaginably worse, to let it fade into silence is cultural amnesia.
 And within the vast body of things we should not forget is Aristotle’s horror vacui, nature’s abhorrence of a vacuum, because when the conversation fades out we are not left in silence for long; the space is filled with the cacophony of conversational ephemera, the “hot takes” and memes of a narrow temporal bandwidth.
 And if the value of a novel that has lasted a century or two needs defending over the “virtues” of Snapchat, your temporal bandwidth might be anorexic.

 “When the gears slip and I coast in neutral, paying no attention to the world, to where I am, who am I?
 My memory brings the world back to me.”